 An important part of this duty is to provide an annual report about the duty of candour in our service.
-This short report describes how Deeside Care Home has operated the duty of candour during the period from1st April 2021 to the 31st of March 2022.
+This short report describes how Deeside Care Home has operated the duty of candour during the period from 1st April 2023 to the 31st of March 2024.
 We hope you find this report useful.

-Deeside Care Home provides care for 68 residents (as per registered capacity).
+Deeside Care Home provides care for 68 residents.
 We provide residential, nursing, and dementia residential care for elderly, frail people who require care and support in a homely setting.
 We aim to ensure that our residents receive an excellent quality of care and live happy, fulfilled lives.

-Within the last 12 months, there have been 6 recorded incidents which triggered "Duty of Candour", 3 of those incidents resulted in any injury to service user (fractures), 2 "Duty of Candour" reports are related to allegations of resident abuse (no injuries) and 1 report is related to CI complaint.
+Within the last 12 months, there have been 5 recorded incidents.
 These are where types of incidents have happened which are unintended or unexpected, and do not relate directly to the natural course of someone's illness or underlying condition.

 Types of Unexpected or Unintended incidents specified within the legislation.
-The number of people affected Someone's sensory, motor, or intellectual function is impaired for 28 days or more.
-3 Someone has experienced pain or psychological harm for 28 days or more.
-3 A person needed health treatment to prevent them from dying.
+The number of people affected Someone's sensory, motor, or intellectual function 0 is impaired for 28 days or more.
+Someone has experienced pain or psychological harm for 28 days or more.
+0 A person needed health treatment to prevent them from dying.
 0 A person needed health treatment to prevent other injuries.
-0 The structure of someone's body changes because of harm/injury.
-0 Someone's treatment has increased because of harm.
+2 The structure of someone's body changes because of harm/injury.
+3 Someone's treatment has increased because of harm.
 0 Someone's life expectancy becomes shorted because of harm.
-0

-Someone has permanently lost bodily, sensory, motor, or intellectual functions because of harm.
+0 Someone has permanently lost bodily, sensory, motor, or intellectual functions because of harm.
 0 Someone has died.
-0

-When we realised the events above had happened, we followed the correct procedure for all incidents.
-This means we informed the people affected, apologised to them in person and in writing, and offered to meet with them and their families.
+0 to them in person and in writing, and offered to meet with them and their families.
 In each case, we reviewed what happened and what if anything, went wrong to try and learn for the future.

+When we realised the events above had happened, we followed the correct procedure for the incidents.
+This means we informed the people affected, apologised